Command Line Parameters

 if ($LastExitCode -eq 0) {

-Write-Host "Signature successful"
+Write-Host "Signing successful"

 } else {

-Write-Host "Signature failed, error code: $LastExitCode"
+Write-Host "Signing failed, error code: $LastExitCode"

 }Best Practices